Is the “P” word being discussed in your household?

 Click here for tips on personal hygiene during puberty.

-If you would like information or book suggestions on puberty sent to you via email or mail, contact our Family Resource Center.
-The Family Resource Center is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.
+If you would like information or book suggestions on puberty sent to you via email or mail, contact our Center for Families Resource Library.
+The Center for Families Resource Library is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.